ahmadalwareh/Python_Interview_Questions/questions/README.md

 In this example, `my_module` defines two functions foo and `_bar`. `_bar` is intended to be used only within the module and is not meant to be part of the module's public API.
 By setting `__all__` to `['foo']`, we tell Python to only export the foo function when other modules import `my_module` using the `from my_module import *` syntax.

-## 104- List some of the dunder methods.
+## 104- List some of the dunder methods

 1. `__init__`: Constructor method, called when an object is created
 2. `__repr__`: Method that returns a printable representation of an object